Abraham Odoh: Charlton Athletic

 Odoh signed for Charlton Athletic on loan on 8 February 2019.
 Odoh joined Charlton permanently at the end of the season.
-Odoh made his professional debut with Charlton Athletic in a 1-0 FA Cup loss to West Bromwich Albion on 4 January 2020.
+Odoh made his professional debut with Charlton Athletic in a 1–0 FA Cup loss to West Bromwich Albion on 4 January 2020.

 On 2 July 2020, it was confirmed that Odoh had left Charlton after his contract expired.

 Rochdale

 On 26 February 2021, Odoh signed an 18-month contract with Rochdale.

 Harrogate Town

 On 5 July 2023, following Rochdale's relegation to the National League, Odoh signed for League Two club Harrogate Town for an undisclosed fee.

 Peterborough United

 On 21 May 2024, Odoh signed a three-year contract with Peterborough United.
 On 1 April 2025, Odoh scored a first senior career hat-trick, all three goals coming in the first half of a 4–3 victory over Crawley Town.

+Following the conclusion of the 2025–26 season, the club announced that Odoh had been listed available for transfer.

+Salford City

+On 2 July 2026, Odoh signed a two-year contract at League Two side Salford City for an undisclosed fee.

 Personal life

 Born in England, Odoh is of Nigerian descent.